Gianni Infantino: Tournaments

-With the holding of the World Cup in Qatar, the issue of migrant workers' rights attracted attention.
-Qatar has been accused of unpaid wages, imposing excessive working hours, illegal recruitment, and the deaths of workers who helped build Qatar stadiums.
+Infantino described the 2018 FIFA World Cup as the "best World Cup ever", despite the controversial host selection of Russia.
 When questioned about abuses suffered by migrant workers involved in preparations for the 2022 FIFA World Cup in Qatar, Infantino said that migrant workers were given work and pay and were proud to contribute to constructing the stadiums.
-The tournament has been condemned by human rights group Amnesty International, who have alleged that workers were subject to forced labor.
-On 19 November 2022, with the World Cup soon to begin, he declared that he felt Qatari, Arab, African, gay, disabled and like a migrant worker.

-Infantino also charged Western countries with "hypocrisy" for criticizing Qatar on moral grounds.
-In an hour-long monologue, he told reporters: "What we Europeans have been doing for the last 3,000 years, we should be apologizing for the next 3,000 years before starting to give moral lessons."
+Infantino also charged Western countries with "hypocrisy" for criticising Qatar on moral grounds in relation to issues regarding human rights related to migrant workers, LGBTQ individuals, and women.
+In an hour-long monologue, he told reporters: "What we Europeans have been doing for the last 3,000 years, we should be apologising for the next 3,000 years before starting to give moral lessons."

-Infantino also used the speech to accuse Western companies operating in Qatar of hypocrisy for profiting from doing business in the country without discussing the rights of migrant workers with Qatari authorities.
-Norwegian national team coach Ståle Solbakken responded to Infantino's outburst by saying that Infantino is not fit to teach anyone about morals and ethics, and that Infantino is neither a great sports leader nor a great historian.